A Generalization of Hierarchical Exchangeability on Trees to Directed Acyclic Graphs: Abstract

 \section{Abstract}

-{ {A random array indexed by the paths of an infinitely-branching rooted tree of finite depth is hierarchically exchangeable if its joint distribution is invariant under rearrangements that preserve the tree structure underlying the index set.
-Austin and Panchenko (2014) prove that such arrays have de Finetti-type representations, and moreover, that an array indexed by a finite collection of such trees has an Aldous-Hoover-type representation.}

-Motivated by the problem of designing inference-friendly Bayesian nonparametric models in probabilistic programming languages, we generalize hierarchical exchangeability to a new kind of partial exchangeability for random arrays which we call DAG-exchangeability.
-In our setting a random array is indexed by $\N^{|V|}$ for some DAG $G=(V,E)$, and its exchangeability structure is governed by the edge set $E$.
+{ Motivated by the problem of designing inference-friendly Bayesian nonparametric models in probabilistic programming languages, we introduce a general class of partially exchangeable random arrays which generalizes the notion of hierarchical exchangeability introduced in Austin and Panchenko (2014).
+We say that our partially exchangeable arrays are DAG-exchangeable since their partially exchangeable structure is governed by a collection of Directed Acyclic Graphs.
+More specifically, such a random array is indexed by $\N^{|V|}$ for some DAG $G=(V,E)$, and its exchangeability structure is governed by the edge set $E$.
 We prove a representation theorem for such arrays which generalizes the Aldous-Hoover and Austin-Panchenko representation theorems.

 Key words: Bayesian nonparametrics, Exchangeability, Hierarchical exchangeability, Aldous-Hoover representation, de Finetti representation